 It is all the more important that we have implemented over 250 preventive measures at the Cologne production site since February 2020, both those prescribed by the authorities and those that go beyond them.
-We offer, for example, free rapid tests to our visitors in co-operation with a Cologne institute, and have installed a drive-in for self-collectors on our premises.
+We offer, for example, free rapid tests to our visitors in co-operation with a Cologne institute, and have installed a drive-in for self-collectors on our premises, and a vaccination centre for our employees.

 We have installed indoor air filters in our main canteen, the corona rapid test centre and in parts of the factory.
 The tubes, which have been attached at ceiling height, absorb the air and free it from possible (corona) viruses and bacteria via UVC radiation.